 Children's Arrangements

-Setting up parenting plans, contact schedules, and making decisions about schooling.
+Setting up parenting plans, contact schedules, and making decisions about schooling, name changes and birth certificates.

 Financial Settlement